 Examples of support provided by Welsh Institute of Performance Science

-Working in collaboration with the wider network of specialists has already impacted positively on Wales’ sporting success.
+Working in collaboration with the wider network of specialists has already impacted positively on sport in Wales.

 The future of the Welsh Institute of Performance Science